-Senator Massicotte tackles the Canada Infrastructure Bank ActPublished on 13 June 2017 News Releases by Senator Paul Massicotte
+Senator Massicotte tackles the Canada Infrastructure Bank ActPublished on 13 June 2017 News & Photos by Senator Paul Massicotte

 Ottawa – Tuesday, June 13, 2017 – The Honourable Senator Paul J. Massicotte delivered a speech in the Senate today to express his support for the federal government’s initiative to create the Canada Infrastructure Bank.
 He explained his vision of a bank that balances transparency and accountability with the independence and flexibility that private investors need to collaborate with the government.